-(Scope of the chapter)
+(Scope of the Chapter)

-- (1) The exercise of rights governed by these Principles is barred by expiration of a period of time, referred to as "limitation period", according to the rules of this chapter. - (2) This chapter does not govern the time within which one party is required under these Principles, as a condition for the acquisition or exercise of its right, to give notice to the other party or perform any act other than the institution of legal proceedings.
+- (1) The exercise of rights governed by the Principles is barred by the expiration of a period of time, referred to as "limitation period", according to the rules of this Chapter. - (2) This Chapter does not govern the time within which one party is required under the Principles, as a condition for the acquisition or exercise of its right, to give notice to the other party or to perform any act other than the institution of legal proceedings.